acneyouth1996/notes/_posts/2023-10-20-win-gamble.md

 The short answer is you **can't**.

-Here is a nice [post](https://sites.pitt.edu/~jdnorton/teaching/paradox/chapters/probability_from_independence/probability_from_independence.html) that explains why.[^fn1]
+Here is a nice [post](https://sites.pitt.edu/~jdnorton/teaching/paradox/chapters/probability_from_independence/probability_from_independence.html) that explains why.

 ### Intro to GWAS

-If you are interested in Genomics, my friend Edgar has an excellent post [here](https://emarro.github.io/posts/ml-in-bio/) [^fn2].
+If you are interested in Genomics, my friend Edgar has an excellent post [here](https://emarro.github.io/posts/ml-in-bio/)

-[^fn1]: Paradoxes from Probability. (n.d.). https://sites.pitt.edu/~jdnorton/teaching/paradox/chapters/probability_from_independence/probability_from_independence.html

-[^fn2]: A Brief Introduction to Genome Analysis (Genomics) https://emarro.github.io/posts/ml-in-bio/